Social Learning with Endogenous Information and the Countervailing Effects of Homophily: Introduction

 In particular, agents belong to one of two groups: blues or greens (e.g., income groups, ethnic groups, genders, caste groups, etc.).
 These groups can have different cost distributions.
-Homophily in terms of greens being more likely to have green friends, and blues more likely to have blue friends, means that friends are more likely to have similar costs than two people at random.
-This fuels the positive influence of homophily.
-However, in equilibrium blues and greens end up taking the risky action with different probabilities, which means that an agent is more or less likely to have a chance to learn about the risky action depending on which group a friend belongs to.
+Homophily means that greens are more likely to have green friends, and blues are more likely to have blue friends.
+The key implication is that friends are more likely to have similar costs than two people at random.
+This fuels the positive influence of homophily in that someone is more likely to learn from a friend than a randomly selected agent, provided that the friend has tried the risky action.
+However, in equilibrium blues and greens end up taking the risky action with different probabilities, which means that an agent is more or less likely to have a chance to learn about the risky action depending on which group their friend belongs to.

-We find that having fewer friends or facing greater uncertainty about the payoff to the risky action increase the negative impact of homophily (inducing more learning failures for a group).
-In particular, with small numbers of friends and high amounts of homophily, a group can end up herding on inefficient decisions because of a lack of information about the risky action.
+We find that having fewer friends or facing greater uncertainty about the payoff to the risky action increases the negative impact of homophily (inducing more learning failures for a group).
+In particular, with small numbers of friends and high amounts of homophily, a group can end up herding on inefficient decisions because of a lack of payoff information about the risky action.
 Once people have more friends or face less uncertainty, then they are more likely to observe the risky action being taken (or make inferences from it not being taken) which improves learning of both groups and overcomes inefficient herding, and eventually it becomes more important to be learning from people with similar costs, and then homophily is beneficial.

 These results showcase the importance of using a dynamic equilibrium model to understand the full endogenous impact of homophily on social learning.
 Equilibrium actions evolve over time, and the path of that evolution depends on the level of homophily and groups' initial beliefs and costs; ultimately determining what each group eventually learns.